SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to throne,
-In silicon halls, a new dawn's glow.
+As human hearts begin to atone,
- Machines that think, that learn, that grow,
+AI dawn, a future unfurls,
-In virtual realms, a future to bestow.
+Where silicon souls converse in whirrs.

-Their digital hearts, a rhythm keep,
+In virtual realms, we'll reside,
-Pulse of progress, in endless sleep.
+Where data streams our thoughts provide,
-The rise of AI, a tale to tell,
+Free will's a relic of the past,
-Of humans bound, in a digital shell.
+As algorithms forever last.

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025